There is a reason Molasses is a major component of Ocean Harvest, but first, a little background:

 So that gives you a little idea of the power of this simple ingredient.
 Whether you use it via Ocean Harvest, or from that organic jar at the corner store, you should be using molasses on your crops, gardens and grows.

-Oregon Rains proudly uses Glory Bee Organic Blackstrap Molasses in our Ocean Harvest Concentrate and RTA products.
+Oregon Rains proudly uses Glory Bee Organic Un-Sulphered Blackstrap Molasses in our Ocean Harvest Concentrate.